syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/005_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/README.md

 ## Children

-- *patterns*: A container for one or more program patterns used to match the `PROGRAM` header of incoming syslog messages and select the applicable ruleset.
-For details, see Element: patterns.
+- *pattern*: The name of the application used to match the `PROGRAM` header of incoming syslog messages and select the applicable ruleset.
+Multiple `<pattern>` elements may be specified if the same application uses different process names (for example, different Postfix daemons all starting with `postfix`).
+All matching patterns map to the same set of rules in this ruleset. `<pattern>` elements may appear directly under `<ruleset>`, or wrapped inside a `<patterns>` container — both forms are equivalent.

+    **NOTE:** If no `<pattern>` is specified, {{ site.product.short_name }} uses the ruleset as a
+    fallback: it applies to messages with an empty `PROGRAM` header or when no other ruleset pattern matches.

+- *patterns*: An optional container for one or more `<pattern>` elements.
+    Using `<patterns>` is equivalent to placing `<pattern>` elements directly under `<ruleset>` — the wrapper is transparent.
+For details, see
+    Element: patterns container.

 - *rules*: A container for the rules belonging to this ruleset.
 For details, see Element: rules.